WHAT WE ARE DOING AT POD VOLUNTEER

 - Use public transport

-- Share holiday clothes, bags, equipment and books with others
+- Share holiday clothes (second hand holiday clothes are also a great buy), bags, equipment and books with others

 - Make a note of anything you haven’t used to avoid buying / taking too much on your next trip